-I will write this piece from my positions as a cis, hetero, male, able-bodied, et cetera.
-I will be discussing from my own experiences as a man of colour and as a person attempting to be a fem-ally (feminist), LGBT ally, disability ally, et cetera.
+I will write this piece from my positions as cis, hetero, male, able-bodied, et cetera.
+I will be discussing from my own experiences as a man of colour and as a person attempting to be a pro feminist, LGBT ally, disability ally, et cetera.

 #Notallmen, #notallwhitepeople, #notallcishetpeople, etc.

-I have seen various threads, and those who are privileged, ironically responding to tweets.
+I have seen various threads with those who are privileged ironically responding to tweets with the above.

-I have had various conversations around these generalisations.
+I have had various conversations around these hashtags as generalisations.

 Typical responses include: Not all men are like this.
 Not all men are acting in a way that oppresses women.
 These responses stem from the personal premise that ‘I have tried hard to make a change’.Not all men are like this.
 Not all men are acting in a way that oppresses women.
 These responses stem from the personal premise that 'I have tried hard to make a change'.
 Click To Tweet